rfong/sustenance/bread/ny_sourdough_bagels.md

 # New-York-style sourdough bagels

 Adapted from [New York style sourdough bagels - Peter Reinhart | Honest Cooking](http://honestcooking.com/peter-reinharts-new-york-style-bagels-wild-sourdough/), with some information from the bagel section in [The Bread Baker's Apprentice](https://www.amazon.com/Bread-Bakers-Apprentice-15th-Anniversary/dp/1607748657/), also by Peter Reinhart.
-(Disclaimer: I am not from NY and don't have an authentic NY bagel memory to compare these against.)
+(Disclaimer: I am not from NY, but I've been calibrating these bagels on people who grew up in NY.)

 Main differences:
 - Moved the shaping step to after the cold fermentation, because I don't have room in my fridge for a whole tray of bagels.